KKdev13/PopularMoviesStage2-Android/README.md

-#Popular Movies Stage 1#
+#Popular Movies Stage 2#

-This app helps users search popular and recent movies.

-Please note: In order to build and run the code, you need to request an API key from themoviedb.org.
-Create your account here: https://www.themoviedb.org/account/signup,

-Enter the API key in the files MainActivity.java at the place mentioned in comments.
+This repository contains the code of the submitted project Popular Movies (Stage 2)

+NOTE: Enter your API_KEY value in res/values/api_key.xml